merenlab/anvio.org/docs/anvio-org-tutorial/index.md

 - [Tips for web developers](https://anvio.org/web-tips/)

-## Step 4) Create the post file
+## Step 4) Create the file for your contribution

+You need to write the post in a file.
+But where do you put that file within the anvio.org repository?
+It varies according to whether you want to add a blog post or something else (i.e., a tutorial, technical document, etc), so please select the appropriate subsection for your contribution type below.

+### Option A) A file for blog posts

-We store all of our post documents within the anvio repository in the `_posts` directory.
+We store all of our blog post documents within the anvio repository in the `_posts` directory.
 You can see examples by running `ls _posts/`.
 Each post has to be named according to its date of publication, following the [Jekyll post format](https://jekyllrb.com/docs/posts/).
-If you're already done writing the post elsewhere and you want it to appear on the website immediately, you can use the current date.
+If you're already done writing the post and you want it to appear on the website immediately, you can use the current date.
 But if you still need some time to make changes, you can choose a future date.

-For example, when I was writing this tutorial, it was October 18, 2023 but I decided I would need a few days to finish it, so I created the file with the intention to publish the post on October 20:
+For example, suppose I was writing a blog post on October 18, 2023 but I decided I would need a few days to finish it.
+This is how I would create the file for my blog post with the intention to publish it on October 20:

 ```bash
 touch _posts/2023-10-20-anvio-org-tutorial.md
 ```

-What comes after the date is up to you, but we recommend giving a short yet descriptive summary of what your post is about.
-Please don't use the same filename as me so that you don't overwrite this tutorial :)
+What comes after the date is up to you, but we recommend giving a short yet descriptive summary of what your blog post is about.

 After you edit that file to add content, you should commit your changes to your branch.
 For example: